cache-invalidation/lod_final_mltools/README.md

 # lod_final_mltools
-Machine Learning tools used for Data Analysis
+A collection of Machine Learning models and wrappers on top of them used in our solution for the Leaders of Digital hackathon.